BreeDurbin/data-structures-cpp/README.md

 # data-structures-cpp
-A collection of data structures implemented in c++ tailored for use in competitive programming.
+A collection of data structures, std lib classes and concepts implemented in c++.